JyutdictEB/Jyutjam.org/src/en/jyutdict-android/README.md

 Current version: 0.3.7

-This Android application is an [open source project](https://github.com/JyutdictEB/Jyutdict-Android), welcome to issue and star.
+This Android application is an [open source project](https://github.com/JyutdictEB/Jyutdict-Android), issues and stars are welcome.

 Download Links: